Emergency Plan

 3. Tell someone where you are going and when you expect to return.

-4. Avoid skiing alone, especially if you are skiing in the back country.
+4. Avoid skiing alone, especially if you are skiing in the backcountry.

 5. Carry a charged cell phone, and keep it in a warm place (close to your body).
 Note that cell reception is generally better at higher elevations.
 For the trails maintained by the DRXC, cell coverage as of 2020 is as follows: